comraq/warframe_trading_board/README.md

 Commands:
 npm start - launch the server listening on port 7777
 npm run watchApp - automatically browserify .js files for clients browsers
-npm test - automically watches for changes in .js files and reruns the sanity testSuite
+npm test [testSuite] - automically watches for changes in .js files and reruns the sanity testSuite (if no [testSuite] is specified)